Motherwell: Railway

 Formerly, Motherwell, Wishaw and Hamilton were served by the Lanarkshire Tramways (closed 1931), which were connected to the very large Glasgow electric tramway system (closed 1962) at both Cambuslang and Uddingston.
 At its maximum extent, the 200-mile system extended to Balloch, Milngavie, Airdrie, Larkhall, Clarkston, Barrhead, Kilbarchan and Renfrew, besides providing a dense network of lines offering pollution-free electric transport in the city centre.

 The (now defunct) firm of Hurst Nelson was a major railway rolling stock manufacturer based in the town.
 The company built trains for the London Underground, and tramcars, as well as vehicles for main line railways.

 Roads

-Motherwell is very accessible, as it is right next to the M74 motorway beside the River Clyde.
+Motherwell is very accessible by car, as it is right next to the M74 motorway beside the River Clyde.
 This road leads to Cumbria on the Anglo-Scottish border, where it becomes the M6.
-It is also about 3 mi drive from the M8 motorway, between the two largest cities of Scotland, Glasgow and Edinburgh.
-In the future, there are plans to build a dual carriageway, that will travel through the town linking the two motorways.
+It is also about 3 mi drive from the M8 motorway that links the two largest cities of Scotland, Glasgow and Edinburgh; the nearby A725 road, a dual carriageway with grade-separated junctions, connects the two motorways.
+Within the town, the primary routes are the A721 (roughly east-west between Wishaw and Bellshill) and the A723 (roughly north-south between Carfin / Newarthill and Hamilton), with a bypass formed by the B754 Airbles Road skirting the south of the town centre.

 Bus

 There are a number of different bus companies that travel through the town to various different locations.
-Some examples include First (Routes 201, 240, 242, 254 and 355), JMB Travel (Routes 41, 56, 211 and 802), Whitelaws Coaches and United Coaches (Route 1).
+Bus operators serving Motherwell include First (Routes X11, X43, 201, 209, 211, 240, N240, 243, 242, 291, 293, and 266), JMB Travel (Routes 5, X5, 41, 41A, 42, and 42A), Stuarts Coaches (Route 240X, 366, and 367), Whitelaws Coaches (Route 253), ARG Travel (Route 92 and 245), and PVT Transfer (Route 355).

-Some of the places that can be accessible by bus from Motherwell:
+Places that can be accessed by bus from Motherwell include: